 \end{proof}

-This action is compatible with the morphisms between functional modules.
-Hence, the sheaf $F_\alpha(Q)$ belongs to $\mathcal {Mod}(\mathcal A)$, and can be used as coefficients in information cohomology. \begin{prop} Given $\pi_{YX}:X\to Y$ and $\pi_{ZY}:Y \to Z$, the action of $Z$ makes the following diagram commute
+The next proposition shows that this action is compatible with the morphisms between functional modules.
+Hence, the sheaf $\sheaf F_\alpha(\sheaf Q)$ belongs to $\Mod(\Sring)$, and can be used as coefficients in information cohomology. \begin{prop} Given $\pi_{YX}:X\to Y$ and $\pi_{ZY}:Y \to Z$, the action of $Z$ makes the following diagram commute